Helping your training through COVID-19

 Whether you choose to race competitively against other virtual racers, or simply enter to stay motivated and achieve short-term personal goals.
 The training and racing activities you take on now, will go a long way to support your longer-term goals.

-Zwift and RGT Cycling have a well established schedule of race opportunities for cyclists, and IRONMAN are soon to launch their Virtual Series.
+Zwift and RGT Cycling have a well established schedule of race opportunities for cyclists, and IRONMAN have launched their Virtual Club where you can find virtual events.
 A quick Google search will take you a great selection of virtual race opportunities to suit your goals and training availability.
 The Conquer Events offer a multitude of cycling and running challenges.

 What should I do…